Tracking a Random Walk First-Passage Time Through Noisy Observations: Proofs of results

-\end{thm} Overshoot has been extensively studied and various other bounds have been exhibited (see, e.g.,\cite{Lo1,Ch}).
-However, to the best of our knowledge, the bound given by Theorem~\ref{mogu} is a tightest known bound in the sense that it hasn't been improved for all $s\geq 0$ and $p>0$.
-In particular, it is tighter than Lorden's bound \cite{Lo1} for small values of $s$.
+Overshoot has been extensively studied and various other bounds have been exhibited (see, e.g.,~\cite{Lo1,Gut,Ch}).
+However, to the best of our knowledge, the bound given by Theorem~\ref{mogu} has not been improved for all $s\geq0$ and $p>0$.
+In particular, it is tighter than Lorden's bound~\cite{Lo1} for small values of~$s$.

-While our non-asymptotic results (Theorems~\ref{ub} and \ref{lb}) can easily be improved with tighter overshoot estimates, our main asymptotic result, Theorem~\ref{th3}, doesn't.

-\begin{cor} Let $Z_{1},Z_{2},\ldots$ be i.i.d. random variables according to a mean $s\geq 0$ and variance $\sigma^2\geq 0$ Gaussian distribution, and let $S_{t}$, $\mu_l$, and $R_{\mu_l }$ be defined as in Theorem~\ref{mogu}.
+\begin{cor} Let $Z_{1},Z_{2},\ldots$ be i.i.d. random variables according to a mean $s> 0$ and variance $\sigma^2\geq0$ Gaussian distribution, and let $S_{t}$, $\mu_\ell$ and~$O_{\mu_\ell}$ be defined as in Theorem~\ref{mogu}.
 Then,

 and